 A literal twist of white and wheat breads makes for one of the prettiest, tastiest Thanksgiving appetizer ideas.
 Chopped raisins, pecans, and cinnamon bring a sweet and crunchy finish to this make-ahead recipe.

-At only 80 calories per serving, this savory Asian-inspired appetizer recipe makes the perfect Thanksgiving starter.
+At only 80 calories per serving, this savory Asian-inspired appetizer recipe makes the perfect Thanksgiving hors d'oeuvres.
 Brown sugar adds a sweet flavor that complements the hearty chicken and peanuts in the make-ahead dish.
 Don't have endive leaves?
 Use lettuce leaves instead.